skelter/reader-literals/README.md

 nastimer example
 ---------------
-I was having a problem with a disk usage program and my home NAS so I played around with literals
+I was having a problem with a disk usage program and my home NAS so I played around with literals.

+* If the data_readers.clj exists, it must have at least an empty map, or reader will fail, and repl may not start.

 !